On the Beta Transformation: Finite Orbits

-If the orbit is periodic, then there exists a sequence of integers $F^{\{b\}}$, the beta-Fibonacci sequence, that is in one-to-one correspondence with the finite bit sequence $\left\{ b\right\} =b_{0},b_{1},\cdots,b_{k}$, and with the value of $\beta$.
+If the orbit is finite, then there exists a sequence of integers $F^{\{b\}}$, the beta-Fibonacci sequence, that is in one-to-one correspondence with the finite bit sequence $\left\{ b\right\} =b_{0},b_{1},\cdots,b_{k}$, and with the value of $\beta$.
+There are also sequences for each infinite-length orbit $\left\{ b\right\} $.
+These are briefly touched on, below.